Saief1999/sendcm-downloader/readme.md

 ## Disclaimer

-Support for all kinds of files still needs some testing, feel free to report any bug you find!
+Support for all kinds of files still needs some testing, feel free to report any bugs you find!

-## prerequisites
+## Prerequisites

 Make sure you have installed all of the following prerequisites on your machine:
 - Python